Eddie-C64/interactive_programming_with_python/README.md

 # interactive_programming_with_python
-This is a few games created using code skuptor
+These are a few games whose title essentailly gives the instructions on how to play.